Financial challenges for construction firms

 Managing cash flow and dealing with late payment

 Cash flow is the lifeblood of any business but can often be hard to manage.
-Touch offers access to a number of construction industry finance solutions.
-We can introduce you to services from invoice finance to revolving credit facilities and overdraft alternatives.
+Touch offers access to construction industry invoice finance solutions that will keep your funds flowing, on terms that are both competitive and sustainable.

 Constructions firms can also benefit from an improved cash flow simply by joining the Construction Industry Scheme.
 Contractors will send a 20% tax deposit to HMRC instead of 30%.
-A big benefit from signing up with CIS includes potential qualification for gross payment status – read our quick guide here.
+Another big benefit of signing up with CIS includes potential qualification for gross payment status – read our quick guide here.

 Financing expensive equipment

 Heavy equipment and machinery can be expensive, even if bought second-hand.
 Standard financing models are leasing or hire purchase and often available at the point of purchase.
 However, finance provided from the vendor isn’t suitable for all businesses and often isn’t available if you’re buying used equipment.

 There are alternative asset finance producers around, however, who may be able to help.

 For many construction firm owners, this is a familiar scenario: You’ve seen a great opportunity to develop a property but can’t wait the weeks (or months) it takes to organise a mortgage.
 If you don’t have large amounts of capital to hand, or don’t want to make a director’s loan to the business, it can be hard.
 Plus, the banks are unlikely to be able to help in time.
 Fortunately, the alternative bridging loan market is growing rapidly, so taking out this kind of agreement may be a viable option.

 The availability of labour is one of the biggest challenges faced by the building industry.
 The Federation of Master Builders (FMB) points out that smaller and mid-sized construction companies suffer the most in trying to recruit carpenters, plumbers, bricklayers and electricians.
 This skills shortage is pushing wages up, too.